mlti-toolbox/mlti/docs/Documentation/Enumerations/SeqEnum.md

 ## Description

-`SeqEnum` is an enumeration class that defines the supported Euler rotation sequences, expressed as three consecutive axes (X, Y, or Z) in which no two consecutive axes are identical.
+`SeqEnum` is an enumeration class that defines supported intrinsic Euler rotation sequences, expressed as three consecutive axes (x, y, or z) in which no two consecutive axes are identical.

 ## Creation